0xNathanW/gameboy/README.md

 ## Repo Structure

-gameboy-core => library crate with gb system components.
+core => library crate with gb system components.

 gameboy      => binary crate.

-gameboy-wasm => compiles to WebAssembly for use on the browser.
+web => compiles to WebAssembly for use on the browser.

 ## Installation
 Note - Currently only tested on Windows.